ibm-cloud-docs/key-protect/error-messages.md

 {{site.data.keyword.keymanagementserviceshort}} and shown in the user interface (UI).

-Most error messages have one or more examples, usually curl, that show the request and response.
+Most error messages have one or more examples, usually `curl`, that show the request and response.

 This is not a complete list of error messages.
 Some messages are created by